OpenST/ost-wallet-sdk-react-native/README.md

 ### Implement `OstWalletWorkFlowCallback` for a workflow

 For communication between OST React Native SDK and your application, you need to implement callbacks.
 A base callback class `OstWalletWorkFlowCallback` is given as a part of the SDK.
 The base callback class gives only declaration of callback functions.
-A detail overview of callback functions is available in later part of this readme.
+A detailed overview of callback functions is available in the later part of this readme.

 **Developers are expected to implement a new class for each workflow.**